Custom

 Once your deposit is received, we will give you a cut sheet and guide you through the process of filling it out.
 You will also be given the date your cow is to be processed.
 Please put this date on your calendar: Approximately 2 weeks after this processing date, your meat will be ready for pick up.

-On the day it is processed, we will receive the hot carcass weight and contact you with your final total, less the deposit paid.
+On the day it is processed, we will receive the hanging weight and contact you with your final total, less the deposit paid.
 Once you are notified, your balance is due to be paid within 7 days.
 Your balance must be paid before you can pick up your meat.

 Be sure to bring a couple large coolers and/or boxes in which to transport your meat.
 The butcher will generally allow a couple days for you to pick up your meat once it is ready, but please be respectful he has limited freezer space and needs you to pick up at your earliest convenience.